Horizontal violence has many aliases, but is rarely called by name.

 By looking at the complete picture of how violence can wind its tendrils through layers of hospital culture, staff were able to see the immediate value of crisis prevention training—particularly through a rapid drop in conflict throughout their hospital.
 Said Holland, “It's a reality check for a lot of people when they go, ‘Oh.
 My attitude is going to affect what's going on in front of me, how I'm behaving.’”

 Nursing is a phenomenally challenging and demanding profession.
 As Donna Cardillo says, “Nurses are the heart of healthcare.”
 They deserve to enjoy the same tireless compassion and care that they strive so inexorably to give to their patients.
-They deserve the support of thoughtful leadership, consistent training, and coordinated collaboration with the departments and staff they serve.
+They deserve the support of thoughtful leadership, consistent training, and coordinated collaboration with the departments and staff they serve, because a truly safe environment of care

 They’re also members of a field that faces the highest risk of horizontal violence—and they deserve for that to change.